tsackton/taelgar/People/Dunmari/Johar.md

 Johar is a confidant and close friend of [[Kenzo]]'s from the [[Lakan Monastery]] in [[Tokra]].
 He works in the [[Tokra]] [[Archives]], primary interested in documenting the miracles of [[Laka]], and the history of the [[Lakan Monastery]] and the community there.

 %%SECRET[1]%%

+%% Tim: set status/tim only; not sure what else there is to add to this page %%